 Rivers run in every direction across the province, creating everything from gently swirling currents to rushing rapids.
 Casual family stroll on the bank?
 Daredevil kayaker?
-From canoeing to tubing, sailing to freshwater beaches, there’s a river experience you’ll love diving into.
+From canoeing to tubing, sailing, boating or fishing to freshwater beaches, there’s a river experience you’ll love diving into.

 Your own pace